NSO-developer/external-id-allocation/README.md

  * external-id-redeploy
     * exectues the re-deploy-service action when a response entry is created

-Example of how to use it manually (to show the steps the package does).
+Example of how to use it manually (to illustrate the steps the package does).
 Make sure to have a service instance created already.

 first create the two kickers
 ```